steerable-ai/lmfunctions/README.md

 The backends currently supported are

+* [litellm](https://github.com/BerriAI/litellm): provides a common wrapper interface (OpenAI-compatible) for several language model providers.
+Can be also used to run local models, e.g. via Ollama
+* [vllm](https://docs.vllm.ai/en/latest/): enhanced throughput and reduce memory waste using a memory management algorithm called PagedAttention.
+Recommended for batched generation
+* [transformers](https://github.com/huggingface/transformers): runs models in HF transformers format (high flexibility but heavy dependencies such as PyTorch)
 * [llamacpp](https://github.com/ggerganov/llama.cpp): lean backend that runs locally hosted quantized models (GGUF format) on a variety of CPU and GPU devices
-* [transformers](https://github.com/huggingface/transformers): runs models in HF transformers format (high flexibility but heavy dependencies such as PyTorch)
-* [litellm](https://github.com/BerriAI/litellm): provides a common wrapper interface (OpenAI-compatible) for several language model providers

 The default backend can be set using the `set_backend` function.
 For example, the following sets a locally hosted model backed by `llamacpp` where the model weights are retrieved from HuggingFace Hub: